-Francis Rowntree killing 'not justified'
+Army killing of young boy 'not justified'

 He told the court he did not remember the exact day in question.

-The incident happened took place amid claims a group of people were rioting and throwing stones at soldiers.
+The incident took place amid claims a group of people were rioting and throwing stones at soldiers.

-Mr Sherrard said the soldier was not given any training in the use of the bullets or made aware that they were potentially lethal.
+Mr Sherrard said the soldier was not given any training in the use of rubber bullets or made aware that they were potentially lethal.

 "There was no justification for the use of lethal force at the time that Francis was shot," Mr Sherrard said.